Chlodwig-tech/data_structures/List/README.md

-Doubly-linked list written in C++ with templates.
+Doubly-linked list written in C++ with use of templates.